1902 kosher meat boycott: Reactions to the protests

 Newspapers across NYC had many different reactions to the boycott.
 The Forward, a Yiddish newspaper, endorsed the boycott by praising them with a newspaper title "Bravo, Bravo, Bravo, Jewish women!"
 Many Jewish socialists were also sympathetic to the boycott.
-On the other hand, the New York Times portrayed the boycott and their methods in an extremely negative light, calling the women who ran the boycott a "dangerous class."
-The Times saw the boycotts actions as too controversial and semi-militant.
+On the other hand, The New York Times portrayed the boycott and their methods in an extremely negative light, calling the women who ran the boycott a "dangerous class."
+The Times saw the boycotts actions as too controversial and semi-militant, but did express support for the idea of challenging the trusts.
 The Tribune also denounced the method of protesting, stating that the boycotters "made life miserable for the policemen."
-However The Times did express support for the idea of challenging the trusts.
-Ida Tarbell and Lincoln Steffens, two muckraker journalists who spent much of their life attacking corrupt institutions and leaders, were pleased with the boycott's exposure of the robber barons and their corrupt policies.
+Ida Tarbell and Lincoln Steffens, two muckraker journalists, were pleased with the boycott's exposure of the robber barons and their corrupt policies.
 The New York Herald came out with an article portraying the event as testimony to the impressive organizational skills of the women who put together the boycott.
 The newspaper stressed the role of the women in the boycott reporting that "women were the ring leaders at all hours."

 Additional impact

-The boycott became so popular that its influence eventually spread to other Jewish communities in Harlem, Brooklyn, Newark, Boston and Philadelphia, where similar protests took place.
+The boycott became so popular that its influence eventually spread to other Jewish communities in Harlem, Brooklyn, Newark, Boston, and Philadelphia, where similar protests took place.
 Many of the women who organized the kosher meat boycott of 1902 as well as their children played a significant role in the New York Labor movement, most notably the garment labor union.

 In 1907 and 1908 rent boycotts broke out on the lower east side of Manhattan to protest high rent prices.
 They publicly acknowledged that the inspiration for the boycott and the tactics used derived from the meat boycott of 1902.

+In 1910, a meat boycott also occurred across the US primarily the Midwest, in part likely inspired by the 1902 kosher boycott.